 Roads and similar infrastructure do not need to be designed to the same standard as buildings and structures.
-An engineering analysis should be conducted to determine the design flood elevation.
+An engineering analysis should be conducted to determine the DFE.

 B-2.5 Vehicle Circulation.

 Consider bicycle lanes and pedestrian corridors to reduce vehicle traffic.